garrdbyrd/MonoGame-Level-Editor/README.md

 (repo: https://github.com/garrdbyrd/MonoGame-Example)

 This is made with Qt.
 This will not have its own dev diary, that is also in Pevensie.
-It can be built with cmake, edited with your favorite Qt tools.
+It can be built with qmake, edited with your favorite Qt tools.

 Disclaimer: I am extremely new to Qt and don't really know how it works.